A Look Back at Towson Athletics

 Eleven years later, the Tigers were competing in their first NCAA Division I men's basketball tournament after capturing the East Coast Conference (ECC) title and its automatic qualifier.
 They repeated their ECC championship in 1990-91, earning their only other trip to the Big Dance.
 Devin Boyd, who became Towson's all-time leading scorer with 2,000 points, and Kurk Lee (1,541 points), who played one year with the New Jersey Nets before enjoying a successful professional career overseas, were key members of both those teams.
 Both Boyd and Lee garnered ECC Player of the Year honors along with Terrance Jacobs.

-Over the years, the Tigers have had several impressive wins in men's basketball, including a 66-65 upset at St. John's in the 1993 Pre-season NIT, and an 81-69 victory over former national champion Louisville.
+Over the years, the Tigers have had several impressive wins in men's basketball, including a 66-65 upset at St. John's in the 1993 Pre-season NIT, ann 81-69 victory over former national champion Louisville, and a 67-66 overtime victory at Oregon State on December 29, 2012.

 Women's Hoops Expand